Choose the right kit for you!

 Think outside the frame

 If you don’t have much wall space, turn your designs into cushions!
 To put a design in a cushion cover, cut around the design, leaving a border of fabric then fray the edges.
 Carefully pin the stitching to the cushion cover and use a matching sewing thread to stitch along the first un-frayed row, securing the fabric to the cushion.
+For smaller motifs, why not make a novelty mini cushion with our How to make a biscornu guide.

 Mounting lighter fabrics on to dark cards